 In June 2019, Lorde was one of the inaugural fifty American “pioneers, trailblazers, and heroes” inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall’s unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

-That is the short version of the incredible story of Audre Lorde, her life was filled with amazing acts of activism so like we say every podcast for these amazing people, we would be here all day if I listed everything she accomplished.
+That is the short version of the incredible story of Audre Lorde, her life was filled with amazing acts of activism and it would be impossible to list everything she accomplished.